Gophers, seeking transfer QB, make offer to FCS passing yards leader

 Coach P.J.
 Fleck is trying to change that, and he's looking at transfers to do so.

-Max Brosmer, who was a junior at New Hampshire this season and will be a graduate transfer, announced Monday on the X platform that he has received a scholarship offer from the Gophers.
+Max Brosmer, who was a junior at New Hampshire this season and will be a graduate transfer, announced Monday on X that he has received a scholarship offer from the Gophers.

 Brosmer, 6-2 and 221 pounds, passed for an FCS-best 3,464 yards this season and 29 touchdowns, which rank second nationally.
 He completed 64.2% of his passes (294-for-459) with five interceptions.
 He also rushed 57 times for 126 yards and five TDs.